ebrubeskaya/Appium/README.md

-# Appium-N11-Project
+# Appium N11 Mobil Test Project

-In this study, mobile phone purchasing automation was carried out in the N11 mobile application.
+In this study, mobile phone purchasing automation in the N11 mobile application with Java was carried out using the Android Studio virtual device emulator.

 Scenario Steps:
   * Click on the Categories button